Readings in Prakrit

-Familiarity with the basic features of Prakrit, especially as demonstrated by satisfactory attendance and performance in the "Introduction to Prakrit" (1/2 unit course, for which this course may serve as a continuation), or with those of another classical Indian language (Sanskrit, Pali).
+Familiarity with the basic features of Prakrit, especially as demonstrated by satisfactory attendance and performance in the "Introduction to Prakrit" (15 credit module, for which this module may serve as a continuation), or with those of another classical Indian language (Sanskrit, Pali).

-At the end of this course a student should . . .
+At the end of this module a student should . . .

 - be able to read, analyse and translate texts in Prakrit to an advanced level using relevant tools